13 things to know about chemotherapy

 How long will I need chemotherapy?

 That depends on the type of cancer you have, how advanced it is and your treatment goal.
 If the goal is to cure you, you will probably only receive chemotherapy for a limited time.
-If the goal is to keep you alive, it might be longer.
+If the goal is to keep you alive, it might be much longer.

 Are there any special precautions I should take to protect others while I’m receiving chemotherapy?